panmhi/express-ts-mongoose-boilerplate/README.md

 ## Code Refactoring

-All route handlers are in `index.ts` file.
+Only basic setup in `index.ts` file.

 Controller functions are refactored into `controllers` folder.

+Route handlers are refactored into `routers` folder.

-For better setup that also refactors route, see branch refactor-setup-routes.
+For a complete setup with environment variables and path alias, see branch `ultimate-setup`.

 # Getting Started